 Prior to Impassion, Eileen created, conspired on, and led projects with cross-border and cross-sector impact.
 These included developing and managing FieldEx, an innovative field-based civil-military training program for students and practitioners working in conflict and disaster response; designing digital communications for TEDxKabul, the first ever TED event in Afghanistan; and serving as media relations mentor for a global portfolio of start-ups crowdfunding on the StartSomeGood platform.

 Eileen writes about technology, culture, and post-conflict for a variety of publications including VentureBeat and the New York Times.
-Her work has been featured in the Washington Post, The Guardian, Fast Company, Fox News, and Vice, among others.
+Her work has been featured in Foreign Policy, Washington Post, Columbia Journalism Review, The Guardian, Fast Company, Fox News, and Vice, among others.